chaiyong0401/reactive_diffusion_policy/docs/Q&A.md

 enabling explicit CPU core binding to ensure 24 FPS for GelSight Mini.
-That is because GelSight Mini has a high resolution which requires high CPU resources and the scheduler may cause delays when launching multiple processes simultaneously.
+That is because GelSight Mini has a high resolution which requires high CPU resources and the OS scheduler may cause delays when launching multiple processes simultaneously.
 Therefore, if you are using GelSight Mini, we recommend executing the following steps to perform CPU core binding.
  1. Add config into `/etc/security/limits.conf` to ensure the user has the permission to set realtime priority.
     ```